 When you arrive for the procedure, a healthcare provider will take a sample of your blood.
 They’ll send your blood sample to a laboratory, where it will be tested to determine your TSI level.

 TSI test results are in the form of a percentage or TSI index.
 Usually, a TSI index of less than 1.3, or 130 percent, is considered normal.
 Your doctor might have different standards, so you should ask your doctor if you have any questions or concerns.

 It’s possible for you to have an autoimmune disorder despite having a normal TSI test result.
 If your doctor suspects that the antibodies might develop over time, as is the case with some autoimmune disorders, then repeat testing at a later date may be necessary.

 If you have elevated TSI levels, it might indicate that you have:

 - Graves’ disease

-- hashitoxicosis, which is increased thyroid activity caused by inflammation related to Hashimoto’s thyroiditis
+- hashitoxicosis, which is increased thyroid activity due to inflammation related to Hashimoto’s thyroiditis

-- neonatal thyrotoxicosis, in which your baby has high levels of thyroid hormones at birth because of your high levels; with treatment this will pass for your baby
+- neonatal thyrotoxicosis, in which your baby has high levels of thyroid hormones at birth because of your high levels of thyroid hormones

 With treatment, neonatal thyrotoxicosis in your baby will pass.